Spiderfffun/scripts/python/readme.md

-mouse mover: cool mouse moving utility
+mouse mover: cool mouse moving utility (same for linux version)

 music player: an attempt at making a music player